kyguy/what-is-new-in-amq-streams/2.4.0/README.md

      at java.base/java.lang.Thread.run(Thread.java:833)
    ```

-7. Wait until the next reconciliation and check that the operator restarted the task.
+8. Wait until the next reconciliation and check that the operator restarted the task.
    You should see log messages similar to the following in the operator log:
    ```
    2023-01-22 23:04:24 INFO  AbstractConnectOperator:692 - Reconciliation #73(timer) KafkaConnect(myproject/my-connect): Auto restarting connector echo-sink
    2023-01-22 23:04:24 INFO  AbstractConnectOperator:696 - Reconciliation #73(timer) KafkaConnect(myproject/my-connect): Restarted connector echo-sink
    ```
-   After the restart you should also see the connector status to be updated:
+   After the restart, you should also see the connector status to be updated:
    ```yaml
    # ...
    status: